Friday, May 16, 2025

 February's Virtual Hike - Paris, France

-February's Virtual Hike takes us to Paris, France.
+February's Virtual Hike, again using Google Street Views, takes us to Paris, France.

 What a beautiful city to explore!
 We truly live in a fascinating world.
 I could spend hours on the computer just roaming around.
 The buildings are amazing!